lrocampo-zz/my-own-cat-command/README.md

 # my-own-cat-command
-Have you ever wonder how cat works?
+Have you ever wonder how cat command works?
 I tried to figure it out!

 ## Prerequisites
 To run this program on your terminal you'll need gcc compiler and make.
 You can install them on your system with any tutorial from Google.